 If you have gotten public assistance in the past but not now, the state can keep the arrears that built up during the months you got assistance.
 Arrears that have built up since you last got public assistance belong to you.
 DCS should pay you before it keeps any arrears that belong to the state.

 With every support check you get, DCS should send you information about the child support it has collected every few months.
-You can also check your payment history online at https://fortress.wa.gov/dshs/csips/csips/default.asp.
-(You will need to create an account there.)
-If you disagree with DCS' calculations or with the way they have distributed support, you can appeal.
+You can also check your payment history online at https://secure.dshs.wa.gov/home/default.aspx?rfs=PleaseLogin.
+(If you disagree with DCS' calculations or with the way they have distributed support, you can appeal.)

 Ask for a hearing.
 Get a Notice of Objection form from DCS.
 Fill it out.
 Return it to the nearest DCS office.
 You should get notice of the date, time and place of the hearing within a few weeks.
 Bring to the hearing any papers which show how DCS made a mistake.

 Maybe.
-You can petition to modify the support order to a higher amount if:
+You can petition to modify (change) the support order to a higher amount if:

-If the paying parent's financial situation has gotten worse since the original child support order was established, s/he can petition to pay less child support.
-If the child support was set by DCS, DCS has a form called a Petition for Modification that you can fill out and send to the DCS office or the DSHS Board of Appeals.
-Here is the English version http://www.dshs.wa.gov/pdf/esa/dcs/09-280b.pdf.
+If the paying parent's financial situation has gotten worse since the original child support order was established, s/he can petition to pay less support.
+If DCS set support, DCS has a form called a Petition for Modification that you can fill out and send to the DCS office or the DSHS Board of Appeals.
+Here is the English version: http://www.dshs.wa.gov/pdf/esa/dcs/09-280b.pdf.
 Here is the Spanish version: http://www.dshs.wa.gov/pdf/esa/dcs/09-280bsp.pdf.

 You will go to a hearing.
 An administrative law judge (ALJ) will decide whether to increase the support.

 If a court set support, you must go back to court to get a modification.
 If you cannot get a lawyer, you can try to file the papers yourself, or ask a courthouse facilitator for help.
 Some volunteer lawyer programs have classes to teach people how to do child support modifications in court.
-Or you can ask DCS to file a modification action on your behalf.
-DCS must review support orders periodically and modify them up or down depending on the circumstances.
+You can also ask DCS to file a modification action on your behalf.
+DCS must review support orders periodically and modify them up or down depending on the situation.

 Normally, in return for welfare payments, you must cooperate with DCS's efforts to collect child support from the non-custodial parent.
 But if you or your child's safety could be in danger because of the state's efforts to collect support from the other parent, you may be excused from cooperating (called good cause).